mariunaise/HDA-Thesis/content/SMHD.typ

 $ Delta_s = frac(Delta, s) = frac(frac(1, 2^m), s) = frac(1, 2^m dot s) $<eq:delta_s>

-After this definition, we need to make an adjustment to our previously defined quantizer function, because we cannot simply return the quantized value based on a quantizer with step size $Delta_s$.
+After this definition #margin-note[Absatz nochmal neu], we need to make an adjustment to our previously defined quantizer function, because we cannot simply return the quantized value based on a quantizer with step size $Delta_s$.
 That would just increase the amounts of bits we will extract out of one measurement.
 Instead, we will need to return a tuple, consisting of the quantized symbol and the metric ascertained that we will save as helper data for later.